 CBRSUP awards to the NEOs are approved by Paramount's Compensation Committee in April of each year following consultation with Paramount's other independent directors.
-In making CBRSUP awards to the NEOs in 2018, the Compensation Committee considered the financial and operating results of the Corporation in 2017 and the achievement of individual, departmental and corporate goals during that year, which included goals related to production, capital program costs and execution, operating costs and finding and development costs.
+In making CBRSUP awards to the NEOs in 2019, the Compensation Committee considered the financial and operating results of the Corporation in 2018 and the achievement of individual, departmental and corporate goals during that year, which included goals related to production, capital program costs and execution, operating costs, reserves additions and finding and development costs.
 In addition, the Compensation Committee recognized the following achievements:

-- the continued positive results from the drilling and development program at Karr: - ≻ the successful completion of the transformative acquisition of Apache Canada and merger with Trilogy; - the execution of the Corporation's acquisition and divestiture strategy, including the disposition of the Valhalla \geq non-core property for \$150 million in cash; and - > the integration of Apache Canada and Trilogy, including the implementation of new, unified systems and processes.
+- the continued positive results from the drilling and development program at Karr; - > the execution of the Corporation's acquisition and divestiture strategy, including the disposition of the Resthaven / Jayar property in the Grande Prairie Region for cash and share proceeds of \$340 million; and - > the successful completion of the integration of personnel and systems following the acquisitions of Trilogy Energy Corp. and Apache Canada Ltd. in late 2017.

-The CBRSUP awards made to Messrs.
-Clay and James Riddell were comprised entirely of RSUs, thereby completely aligning their interests with Shareholder interests.
+The CBRSUP awards made to the CEO were comprised entirely of RSUs, thereby completely aligning his interests with Shareholder interests.

-Compared to 2017, the grant date value of CBRSUP awards made to Messrs.
-Clay and James Riddell in 2018, as set out in the table under the heading "Executive Compensation - Summary Compensation Table", decreased by 37% and the grant date fair value of awards to each of the other NEOs in 2018 (excluding Mr. Rodrigo Sousa, who was not a NEO in 2017) decreased by an average of 21%.
+Compared to 2018, the grant date value of CBRSUP awards made to the CEO in 2019, as set out in the table under the heading "Executive Compensation - Summary Compensation Table", decreased by 58% and the grant date fair value of awards to each of the other NEOs in 2019 decreased by an average of 23%.